 Top performers can advance quickly into more senior leadership roles.
 This is an industry in which professionals are judged on performance – not by time served or waiting for the next rung in the ladder coming available.

-Phil Sheridan, the UK managing director at Robert Half, began his career as a recruitment consultant at the company.
+Matt Weston, the UK managing director at Robert Half, began his career as a recruitment consultant at Robert Half.
 He has worked his way up to the boardroom - and the coveted MD role - showing what can be achieved by the right candidates.
-It’s a similar story for the global CEO of the company, as well as hundreds of directors and leaders across the company’s 300 locations.
+It’s a similar story for the global CEO of the company, as well as hundreds of directors and leaders across our 300+ locations.

 3. Scope for development